Chris is a United States Soccer Federation Grassroots Referee and enjoys football/soccer. He hopes to share knowledge with others, enjoy!

 There are many different reasons to become a soccer referee.
 In the in-person training, I heard teenagers saying they wanted to earn some money and adults saying they wanted to continue being involved with soccer.
 There were as many reasons as there are individuals.

-A referee needs to realize that they are in an authoritative position and need to be moral and ethical in providing a safe and fair environment for teams to play in.
-The reasoning for becoming a referee are not necessarily important to others besides yourself, they just need to be positive reasons.
+Referees need to realize that they are in an authoritative position and need to be moral and ethical in providing a safe and fair environment for teams to play in.
+The reason for becoming a referee is not necessarily important to anyone besides yourself, they just need to be positive reasons.